華文

 A clinic posts hours, yet patients show up to a locked door.
 A responsive clinic apologises, posts why it happened, updates hours, and texts people next time.
 The fix becomes part of the system.

 Tronto defines responsiveness as "observing that response and making judgements about it — whether the care given was sufficient, successful, or complete."
+She adds a point that is easy to overlook: the person cared for need not be the one who responds — others in the care setting can assess.
+Those best positioned to judge whether care worked are often not the engineers who built it but the people who live closest to its effects.
 For Civic AI, the public question is simple: when a system harms someone, who can contest the result, how fast, and what changes because they spoke?

 Definition